Best Credit Card Bonus Offers (December 2023)

 5. Chase Sapphire Reserve – 60,000 Ultimate Rewards points

-Chase Sapphire ReserveChase often leads the pack because of their generous Chase Ultimate Rewards program.
+Chase Sapphire ReserveChase often leads the pack because of their generous Chase Travel℠ program.
 With this card, you will get 60,000 Ultimate Rewards points after you spend $4,000 in purchases within the first three months.
-You also earn 5x points on air travel and 10x on hotels and car rentals purchased through Chase Ultimate Rewards, 3x points on other travel, 1x on everything else.
+You also earn 5x points on air travel and 10x on hotels and car rentals purchased through Chase Travel℠, 3x points on other travel, 1x on everything else.

-For reference, 50,000 Chase Ultimate Rewards points are worth approximately $750 on the Chase Ultimate Rewards platform.
+For reference, 50,000 Chase Travel℠ points are worth approximately $750 on the Chase Travel℠ platform.

-Why We Love It: Chase Sapphire Reserve has a great welcome bonus offer with a reasonable spend requirement plus a generous travel credit and the best rewards program in Chase Ultimate Rewards.
+Why We Love It: Chase Sapphire Reserve has a great welcome bonus offer with a reasonable spend requirement plus a generous travel credit and the best rewards program in Chase Travel℠.

 👉 Learn more about Chase Sapphire Reserve

-6. Chase Freedom Unlimited – Unlimited Matched Cash Back
+6. Chase Freedom Unlimited – Additional 1.5% cash back

-Chase Freedom Unlimited CardThe Chase Freedom Unlimited card will give you Unlimited Matched Cash Back - Use your card for all your purchases and at the end of your first year, Chase will automatically match all the cash back you earned with no limits. .
-You can also earn 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining in restaurants, including takeout and eligible delivery services, plus 1.5% on all other purchases.
+Chase Freedom Unlimited CardThe Chase Freedom Unlimited card will give you Additional 1.5% cash back on everything you buy (on up to $20,000 spend in the first year) - worth up to $300 cash back .
+You can also earn 5% on travel purchases through Chase Travel, 3% at drug stores and dining in restaurants, including takeout and eligible delivery services, plus 1.5% on all other purchases.

 It also offers